Ned84/BreaktimeWatch/README.md

-# SmokeWatch
+# BreaktimeWatch
-Program to track smokebreaks during workhours.
+Program to track breaktimes (coffe- or smokebreak) during workhours.